Laboratory exercise 2

 }

-Keywords “this” and “super”
+Keywords this and super

 Keyword this

-· returning object from the current class;
+· return an object of the current class;

-· passing as a constructor argument.
+· be passed as an argument to a constructor

 public class Subject {